National Democratic Institute for International Affairs (NDI)

 $400,000

 To promote more peaceful and inclusive political parties in Sierra Leone, the Institute will facilitate dialogue among political parties and the public on issues of importance to Sierra Leoneans, such as inclusion, education, the economy, or the COVID-19 pandemic.
-To further support parties’ abilities to constructively address citizen priorities, the Institute will assist the parties to develop and implement action plans to enhance the meaningful participation of women.
+To further support parties abilities to constructively address citizen priorities, the Institute will assist the parties to develop and implement action plans to enhance the meaningful participation of women.

-Sierra Leone Association of Journalists
+Sierra Leone Association of Journalist

 Promoting Professionalism in the Media Sector